-Enjoy the night sky (even during the day), attend a laser show, or watch one of our many cool programs.
+Enjoy the night sky (even during the day), attend a laser show, or watch one of our educational programs.
 Great for all ages!
 The Kaleideum Planetarium is a multi-media theater.
 Inside the 50-foot dome, visitors experience a realistic simulation of the night sky as observed from any place on Earth.
 Stars, NASA images and videos, special effects and lighting are combined to enhance the overhead drama.
-Planetarium programs range from preschool to adult level and include many multi-cultural selections that reflect a world view of astronomy.
-Our laser light system offers the additional pleasure of a dazzling light show set to music great for all ages.
+Planetarium programs range from preschool to adult level.
+Our laser light system offers dazzling light shows set to music great for all ages.